search

 EUR/JPY (Euro/Japanese Yen) 160 pips

-When comparing average price ranges, we can see that price volatility in gold on Exness is more than twice that of major currency pairs.
-By taking advantage of the high volatility unique to gold, you can expect to generate significant profits in a short period of time.
+When comparing average price ranges, we can see that gold’s price volatility on Exness is more than twice that of major currency pairs.
+By taking advantage of gold’s characteristic high volatility, you can expect to generate significant profits in a short period of time.

 ポイント

-Trade with confidence, even during periods of high volatility, without slippage
+Trade with confidence, free from slippage, even during periods of high volatility

 ゴールドの価値は安定している ゴールドの価値は安定している

-Generally speaking, when major global news breaks, gold tends to be bought as a safe-haven asset, meaning its price tends to rise.
-As a result, trading gold is characterized by the fact that even novice investors can easily identify the right timing to buy or sell.
-Specific events that drive gold prices higher include the following:
+Generally speaking, when major global news events occur, gold tends to be bought as a safe-haven asset—meaning its price tends to rise.
+As a result, trading gold is characterized by the fact that even novice investors can easily identify the right timing to buy and sell.
+The specific events that drive gold prices higher are as follows.

 Natural disasters, wars, and acts of terrorism